 Now, some of these it might not have been able to because it didn’t actually have one, like Neil Patel doesn’t have a meta description.
 Neither does SEO tech pro.
 Neither did the Wikipedia page.
 In some cases they actually might, it’s just that they might not allow us to scrape that data.

 And the last thing we might want to look at would be the H1 tag.
 Why the H1 tag?
-Typically this is where people put their core topics, their keywords that they're targeting.
+Typically this is where people put their core topics, their keywords that they’re targeting.
 It gives us a little bit more context on the page itself.
-So again, we want to go ahead and import XML.
+Again, we want to import XML.
 Click there.
 Hit our comma.
 We can go back to this as well.
-This one's a pretty easy one the H1, it's just the same as the title, but H1.
-I'll just do copy and paste here.
-And then closed.
-Once again we've got two H1s on this page.
-In case this happens, we're going to go ahead and add what we learned before and add the transpose.
-This makes sure that if there are multiple H1 tags, they're going to get pushed to the side.
-And as you can see, a number of these pages do have multiple H1 tags.
-There's not a huge issue with that, but again, it can help give us more information.
+This one’s a pretty easy one the H1, it’s just the same as the title, but H1.
+I’ll just do copy and paste here and then closed.
+Once again we’ve got two H1s on this page.
+In case this happens, we’re going to add what we learned before and add the transpose.
+This makes sure that if there are multiple H1 tags, they’re going to get pushed to the side.
+As you can see, a number of these pages do have multiple H1 tags.
+There’s not a huge issue with that, but again, it can help give us more information.

 We talk about search engine optimization from Wikipedia and understanding it as an entity and what it means from a deeper standpoint.
 As you can see, most of this content is very much top of the funnel, but I can use this now to inform the type of content I need to create, because if I want to be considered ranking, I have to have expertise.
 I have to be an authority.
 I have to be correct in what I’m saying and be trustworthy enough that Google will grant me higher visibility.
 But I also need to make sure that I’m matching the intent.
 And typically what Google is saying, when it comes to this term of SEO, it’s a very top of the funnel intent.

 I can look at the meta descriptions and understand how can I structure these in order to make sure that mine is clickable.
 Some of the things that Moz is doing here is Google SEO best practices.
 They have it all in caps, trying to entice that click.
-We've got some that might be a little more in depth that go a little deeper into it, like right here when we talk about the SEO, the technical part of the SEO guide, and understanding responsive design and the technical aspects.
-So these can also give us ideas of concepts we might want to cover.
+We’ve got some that might be a little more in-depth that go a little deeper into it, like right here when we talk about the SEO, the technical part of the SEO guide, and understanding responsive design and the technical aspects.
+These can also give us ideas of concepts we might want to cover.
 It needs to be unique.
 It needs to be creative.
 It needs to be standing out.
-But now, instead of looking at the search result and going, "Wow, there's so much going on here."
-I could pull it all into Google Sheets and I begin to do my analysis.
+But now, instead of looking at the search result and going, “Wow, there’s so much going on here,” I could pull it all into Google Sheets and I begin to do my analysis.
 This allows me to collaborate with my team.
 We can highlight different things.
 We can ask questions together.
-This is a really cool tool and it's all online.
-And we use simple formulas in order to extract information, to make our lives a whole lot easier.
+This is a really cool tool and it’s all online and we use simple formulas in order to extract information, to make our lives a whole lot easier.

 Check out some of the other formulas here, if you’re curious, this is by no means the extent of everything.
 There’s a number of other great tools that you can use for web scraping.
 If you’re really interested, and you’re in SEO and you haven’t used Screaming Frog yet, check that out.
 That’s probably one of the best tools on the web.
 It’s something that we use all the time here at our agency.
 Let me know if you have any questions on what we’ve covered today, and until next time, Happy Marketing.